microsoft/TypeScript-Handbook/pages/Modules.md

 # `export =` and `import = require()`

+Both CommonJS and AMD generally have the concept of an `exports` object which contains all exports from a module.

-CommonJS and AMD module formats allow replacing the module export and exporting a single object.
+They also support replacing the `exports` object with a custom single object.
-This has been replaced with `default` export in ECMAScript 2015.
-The two are not compatible however.
+Default exports are meant to act as a replacement for this behavior; however, the two an incompatible.
-TypeScript supports `export =` to model native CommonJs and AMD modules.
+TypeScript supports `export =` to module the traditional CommonJS and AMD workflow.

 The `export =` syntax specifies a single object that is exported from the module.
 This can be a class, interface, namespace, function, or enum.

-When imported, the exported symbol is consumed directly and is not qualified by any name.

 When importing a module using `export =`, TypeScript-specific `import var = require("module")` must be used to import the module.